 “The warning” is the most common way that structuralism can do harm.
 It is often a part of the sales pitch for a structural diagnosis.
 It simultaneously offers the client a pleasingly simplistic explanation for their pain, and yet it also manages to frighten patients into paying for therapy for the wrong reasons.
-Much worse, and ironically, it can probably frighten them right into real pain or pain chronicity, in some cases, via a nocebo effect — the opposite of a placebo.8 The prevalence of such scare tactics is why I originally coined the term “biomechanical bogeymen.”
+Much worse, and ironically, it can probably frighten them right into real pain or pain chronicity, in some cases, via a nocebo effect — the opposite of a placebo.1314 The prevalence of such scare tactics is why I originally coined the term “biomechanical bogeymen.”

-I remember how I annoyed I was at the fact that [this Rolfer] thought he “knew” what was wrong.
+I remember how annoyed I was at the fact that [this Rolfer] thought he “knew” what was wrong.
 He told me to stop walking like an old man — like I was just assuming some contorted posture when I could be standing straight and tall if I just decided to, like I had become that way because I had started to think of myself as an old man and so became one.
 He literally believed that!
+Fortunately, I didn’t.

 reader Harry M

 So it’s not in the best interests of therapists to “normalize” patients and describe their anatomical quirks as harmless, but quite the opposite!
-It’s better for egos and incomes to define “normal” more narrowly, and place blame on anything odd, giving naive customers the impression of cleverness for identifying an idiosyncratic cause of trouble.
+It’s better for egos and incomes to define “normal” narrowly, and place the blame for pain on anything that sticks out — literally or figuratively — giving naive customers the impression of cleverness for identifying the root cause of the trouble.

 It is difficult to get a man to understand something when his job depends on not understanding it.